algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ### 2.3 Bubble Database breakdown

-Bubble uses a built-in, no-code database that stores data in "Data Types", which are like tables in a **traditional** database.
-Each "Data Type" has Fields, which are like **columns**, and each Entry is a **row or object**.
+Bubble uses a built-in, no-code database that stores data in "data types", which are like tables in a **traditional** database.
+Each "data type" has Fields, which are like **columns**, and each Entry is a **row or object**.

 #### A. Data Types